 You may also be eligible for assistance with travel and childcare, and we have discretionary funds for those students in need.
 You can find all the information you need in our funding pages.

 What can I do on completion of my course?

-Please note that this course will not give you access to Midwifery or Child Health Degree Programmes
+Please note that this course WILL NOT give you access to Midwifery or Paramedic Science degree programmes.